Ashley Burkland - Owner/Director/Instructor

 Dance Theater.
 Principal roles include Andrew Rist's Cinderella and The

 Titania in A Midsummer Night's

 Dream, and the Sugar Plum Fairy in The

 Nutcracker.
-Jennifer is currently a company member with Threads Dance
+Jennifer has experience as a company member with Threads Dance

-Project, directed by Karen Charles, and the choreographer and co-director for
+Project, directed by Karen Charles, and is currently an independent choreographer. www.jenniferpray.com

 Meghan McDermott - Guest Faculty

 Meghan began her dance training in Madison, WI.
 She decided to further her dance education by attending Point Park University in Pittsburgh, PA.
 In 2001, she received her Bachelor of Fine Arts Degree in dance, with an emphasis in jazz dance.
 After college Meghan was awarded a scholarship to study at the Giordano Dance Center, from there she became company member with Giordano Jazz Dance Chicago.
 She also had the honor of being on the cover of the August 2007 issue of Dance Magazine.
 Meghan completed her final season with GJDC in 2009.
 She now teaches dance at North Shore School of Dance, where she is the head of the jazz department and director of the North Shore Repertory Dance Ensemble.
 She also works as a Master Teacher and Guest Choreographer in the Chicago area and across the United States.